The best loyalty cards 2019

-Every three months you'll receive vouchers based on the number of points you've collected.
-You can either spend them in Tesco as they are or use the codes on the vouchers to spend them with one of Tesco's Reward Partners instead - usually tripling the value of your points!
+You can either spend the vouchers in Tesco as they are or use the codes on the vouchers to spend them with one of Tesco's Reward Partners instead – usually tripling the value of your points!

 Best way to spend Clubcard points

-As we always say, there's not much point in using your points to buy something that you don't need or you wouldn't be buying anyway.
-However, we would definitely recommend cashing your points in for discounts with a Reward Partner, rather than using them in Tesco, as by doing so you're boosting your points up to three times.
+We would definitely recommend cashing your points in for discounts with a Reward Partner, rather than using them in Tesco to boost your points by up to three times.

 For example, you could turn every 50p you have in points into £1.50 to spend in Zizzi, Prezzo, Pizza Express or other restaurants.

-Tesco Mobile: If you're a Tesco Mobile customer, you'll be racking up one Clubcard point for every £1 spent on your bill or topping up if you have pay as you go.
-Just make sure you register your Clubcard to your account!
-It's also worth remembering that you won't get the points if you top up at a cash machine or anywhere that isn't Tesco.
+Tesco Mobile – If you're a Tesco Mobile customer, you'll be racking up one Clubcard point for every £1 spent on your bill.
+Just make sure you register your Clubcard to your account.

-Tesco Clubcard Credit Card: You'll collect one extra Clubcard point for every £4 spent in store, and one extra point for every £8 spent outside of Tesco.
+Tesco Clubcard Credit Card – You'll collect one extra Clubcard point for every £4 spent in Tesco stores, and one point for every £8 spent outside of Tesco.

-Tesco Pay+: This is a new app that allows you to store your own credit/debit and Tesco Clubcard in one place, so you can pay quickly at checkout and automatically collect your points.
+Tesco Pay+ – This app lets you store your own credit/debit and Tesco Clubcard in one place, so you can pay quickly at checkout and automatically collect your points.